How To Get A Mortgage If Leeds Building Society Declines You

 However, issues may arise if you want your affordability assessment to be based solely on your latest year’s accounts.
 Maybe you only have one year’s trading under your belt, or perhaps you had an exceptional last 12 months but struggled the year before.
 Either way, Leeds Building Society isn’t the lender for you if you want to borrow based solely on your latest year of trading.

-Some aspiring homebuyers have found that Leeds Building Society offered them a decision in principle (AIP), but ultimately rejected their application when it came to the full mortgage offer stage.
-Sometimes this is because the lender’s survey results suggest the property is worth less than what the buyer is paying for it, but it might also be because a building type that falls outside of Leeds Building Society’s lending criteria has been found.
+Some aspiring homebuyers have found that Leeds Building Society offered them a decision in principle (AIP) but ultimately rejected their application regarding the full mortgage offer stage.
+Sometimes, this is because the lender’s survey results suggest the property is worth less than the buyer is paying.
+Still, it might also be because a building type that falls outside Leeds Building Society’s lending criteria has been found.

-They usually reject mortgage applications on properties with British Iron & Steel Federation construction, wholly timbered construction or non-repaired prefabricated reinforced concrete.
+They usually reject mortgage applications on properties constructed using British Iron & Steel Federation, wholly timbered construction, or non-repaired prefabricated reinforced concrete.

 One of the reasons why Leeds Building Society might decline your mortgage application early on is because they’re uncomfortable with the source of your deposit.
-This is something you’ll need to provide evidence for to get an agreement in principle, and while Leeds Building Society are happy with many of the more traditional deposit sources, they’re not keen on unsecured loans or gifted deposits (unless they’re from an immediate family member), and overseas capital from outside of the European Union and European Economic Area.
+This is something you’ll need to provide evidence for to get an agreement in principle.
+While Leeds Building Society is happy with many more traditional deposit sources, it is not keen on unsecured loans or gifted deposits (unless they’re from an immediate family member) and overseas capital from outside the European Union and European Economic Area.

-Many people on benefits such as Universal Credit have other capital to declare on a mortgage application, and with some mortgage lenders, the total amount they’re receiving across all of their income sources is enough to get them onto the property ladder.
-It’s even possible to get a mortgage with an income made up primarily of benefits, under the right circumstances.
+Many people on benefits such as Universal Credit have other capital to declare on a mortgage application.
+With some mortgage lenders, the total amount they receive across all their income sources is enough to get them onto the property ladder.
+Under the right circumstances, it’s even possible to get a mortgage with an income made up primarily of benefits.

 Unfortunately, Leeds Building Society doesn’t consider applications where benefits are listed as the primary income source.